 7.Tracking payer reimbursement metrics are a key to reducing days in AR!

 Tracking the reimbursement metrics can help you better the above metrics.
-Yes, using a reporting tool is a great help but if you are not someone who can drag a customized reports, it can be challenging and frustrating.
-So automating the reporting tasks and using a revenue analytics App will help you smoothen the reporting and the tracking process.
+Yes, using a reporting tool is a great help but if you are not someone who can drag a customized report, it can be challenging and frustrating.
+So automating the reporting tasks and using a revenue analytics App will help you smoothen the reporting and tracking process.

 Keep a track of your average claims reimbursement TAT to see if it is consistent.
-Example your TAT for three months shows 22 days, for the last six months shows 29 days and for the last twelve years shows 38 days.
+For example, your TAT for three months shows 22 days, for the last six months shows 29 days and for the last twelve years shows 38 days.
 This could help you review your claims held and hence reduce the days in A/R. A claims TAT report shows how practices are pulling up reports to find out their TAT.

 8.Tracking denials: Why every practice needs analytics to bring down denials!

 According to a current survey released by The Advisory Board, the top trends in denials are: